DrinoSan/sandHttp/Readme.md

   - SocketManager should take over all the socket stuff.
 The server has enough to do with Routing dispatching, Parsing of requests, session management and so on
   - Need to take care of synchronization then ????

+# Future TODO:
+- Probably will need a custom object passed to the kqueue for session management

 ## Future
 - Need to check errno 24 for accepting of new connections.
 Apparently we have to many files open with bombardier